 Richard Rohr (several books)

-Thomas King (several books)
+Thomas King (most of his books)

 Daniel Ladinsky (especially his translations of mystical poets)